Phundrak/phundrak.com/en/vocal-synthesis.md

 initial development period for ALYS spanned well over a year, with some additional eight to nine months for its first major update.

-ALYS for Alter/Ego is now available free of charge as a module for Alter/Ego, and its source files are publicly available since December 15th, 2021.
+ALYS for Alter/Ego, also known as *ALYS4AE*, is available free of charge as a module for Alter/Ego, and its source files are publicly available since December 15th, 2021.
 However, in accordance with Plogue, no reciepe for building ALYS for Alter/Ego have been made available.

 More information on open-sourcing ALYS [here](https://blog.phundrak.com/open-sourcing-alys/).